Jay's Journal: Response

 Some critics have challenged the authenticity of the story, noting that the editor of this book, Beatrice Sparks, has filled the same role on many other "actual, anonymous diaries of teenagers" that explore such sensational themes as drug addiction, teenage pregnancy, and prostitution.
 These books, the most well-known of which is Go Ask Alice, serve as cautionary tales.

-According to a book written by Barrett's brother Scott (A Place in the Sun: The Truth Behind Jay's Journal) and interviews with the family, Sparks used 21 entries of 212 total from Barrett's actual journal.
+Alden Barrett was a teenager who died by suicide in 1971.
+According to a book written by Alden Barrett's brother Scott (A Place in the Sun: The Truth Behind Jay's Journal) and interviews with the Barrett family, Sparks used 21 entries of 212 total from Barrett's actual journal.
 The other entries were fictional, with Sparks claiming they were based on case histories from other teenagers Sparks worked with and interviews of friends and acquaintances of Barrett.

 Within the city of Pleasant Grove, Jay's Journal has been the source of many urban legends, including alleged locations where Jay performed actions described in the book, his home, the effect on his family after his death, and other rumors.

+In 2004, a local Salt Lake City paper, City Weekly, ran a story containing interviews with the Barrett family and their friends.
+Apart from pointing out the book's untruths, its authors assert that, ironically, the book Jay's Journal actually inspired imitative acts of what readers took to be Satanic rituals.

 Due to allegations of ritual cattle mutilation arising in Jay's Journal, the book came to the attention of Royal Canadian Mounted Police officers investigating reports of killed and mutilated cows in Alberta.

 Adaptations

-A rock opera titled A Place in the Sun was created and performed in 1997 by Utah band Grain.
+A rock opera titled A Place in the Sun was created and performed in 1997 and 1998 by Utah band Grain, led by Bryan Hall.
 According to some of Alden's family members, it was a more accurate portrayal and showed Sparks' alleged exploitation of the story.

+In 2022 and 2023, Hall and his band, Bay of Pigs, began live performances of another rock opera telling Alden Barrett's story.
+It is called Pleasant Grove and was performed as a work-in-progress in Utah at the Springville Utah Rivoli theater in two runs during 2023.
+The band at the heart of its creation, Bay of Pigs, has plans to continue developing the project for other performances.